checklist/checklist-support/docs/checklists/checklist-view.md

 To add a subtask to a parent task:
 * select the parent task by clicking on it
-* add the subtask by using the Add Task barr (the subtask will be added as a task just below the parent task)
+* add the subtask by using the Add Task bar (the subtask will be added as a task just below the parent task)
 * from the Task menu of the subtask click on the "subtask" button:

 ![](/assets/images/checklists/checklist-task-subtask-menu.png)